lholmquist/web-application-reference/docs/front-end/web-components.md

 - double-registration errors when bundling modules. we recommend using a global import map for each page
 - server-side tooling / ssr limitations.
 When using the `lit-ssr` library, hydration mismatches when client initial state differs from server rendered state can be difficult to recover from.
-- shadow dom can be a double edged sword
+- shadow DOM can be a double edged sword.
+Teams which are unused to it may find it difficult to work with at first

 - Unit Testing
   - JSDOM/Jest may not work with your customer elements